Grindelwald Switzerland

 Berggasthaus First Sun Terrace is a mountain inn located at the Firstbahn cableway top station, 2,167 metres above sea level.
 You can get there easily in 25 minutes by taking the Firstbahn gondola lift from Grindelwald or in summer, you might choose to hike one of the numerous trails up here to the summit of Grindelwald’s local mountain.

 Other than the Grindel Lounge & Deko and our hotel dining room, we did not eat at any local restaurants during our Grindelwald stay.
 So we do not have any other specific suggestions to offer you.
-Here is a link to a Google Search for restaurants in Grindelwald.
+Here is a link to a Google Search Results list for restaurants in Grindelwald.

 Grindelwald Hiking List

 Hiking around Grindelwald is a great way to experience more of the area landscapes, although finding the right route is not always simple - just as trying to list all accommodations, trying to list all the great hikes is not easy.
 To help, here are some of the top hikes and walks around Grindelwald.
-We would suggest that you take a look at the All Trails site where you will find a lot of useful information about the trails in & around Grindelwald.

 Hiking List